Last updated 27 April 2023

 AudiobooksUnleashed.com is the brainchild of narrator Sarah Sampino.
 She automated the fulfillment process of promo code distribution.
 You load your codes on the listing page, and the site gives one to each listener requesting the audiobook.
 You can even re-load the codes.
 A nice value-add is the addition of your mailing list sign-up form.

 A similar code fulfillment site AudioFreebies.com created by narrator Amy Soakes allows you to specify whether your promo codes are ACX/Audible or FindawayVoices/AuthorsDirect.

-The popular AudiobookBoom.com site was developed by audiobook narrator Jeffrey Kafer.
+The popular FreeAudiobookCodes.com site (formerly known as AudiobookBoom.com) was developed by audiobook narrator Jeffrey Kafer.
 It’s like BookBub but is for audiobook promotion.
 You can advertise your audiobook on this site and use your ACX promo codes to give copies of your audiobook to eager listeners in exchange for a review.

 Thanks to the efforts of narrator and audiobook columnist Ann Richardson, InD’tale Magazine accepts audiobooks for review.

 Fellow narrator Paul Heitsch created this document that lists sites for audiobook reviews.
 This Google doc of Audiobook Marketing Resources lists additional reviewers and was created for a panel at the 2017 Romantic Times Convention by narrator Karen White, bloggers Felicia Sparks and Viviana Izzo, and Michele Cobb, the executive director of the Audio Publishers Association.